-All referrals (including 6th formers 18 or over) suspected to be vulnerable to radicalisation must be referred through the multi-agency safeguarding hub (MASH).
+All referrals (including 6th formers 18 or over) suspected to be vulnerable to radicalisation must be referred through the multi-agency safeguarding hub/team (MASH/MAST).

 School response

 If the school has concerns about a child or group of children being violent, or being drawn into violent extremism, or being vulnerable to this, the response should follow the procedures below.